 The Scroll that Ezekiel had to eat and then tell his people what was on it.

-Ezekiel in Hebrew means: God is strong.
+Ezekiel in Hebrew means: My strengthener is God.

 He prophesied from the fifth year of exile for King Jehoiachin, king of Judah about 593BC.

 The early biblical scriptures were written on a scroll and only transposed into books about AD1000 e.g. Luke 4:17

 Ezekiel was from the tribe of Levi born about 623BC into a priestly family who lived around Jerusalem and the temple.

 Ezekiel’s messages where between 593BC-571BC.
 Temple was destroyed in 586BC.

 Ezekiel’s Commission to Prophesy

 2:1 “Son of Man,” the LORD said, “get up on your feet.
 I want to talk to you.”
 2Even while he was speaking to me, the Spirit entered me, set me on my feet, and I listened to the voice that had been speaking to me.

 3“Son of Man, I’m sending you to that rebellious people, the Israelis, who have rebelled against me the same way their ancestors did.
 And they’re still rebels to this very day!
 4They’re stubborn and strong willed.
 I’m sending you to them to tell them what the LORD says.
 5Whether this rebellious group listens to you or not, at least they’ll realize that a prophet had appeared in their midst!